 Lions Clubs International Foundation (LCIF) is the charitable arm of Lions Clubs International.
-LCIF's mission is to empower Lions clubs, volunteers, and partners to improve health and well-being, strengthen communities, and support those in need through humanitarian services and grants that impact lives globally, and encourage peace and international understanding.
+LCIF's mission is to support the efforts of Lions clubs and partners in serving communities locally and globally, giving hope, and impacting lives through humanitarian service projects and grants.